Prague Attractions

 It has 15 permanent exhibitions and several unique temporary exhibitions depicting technological history.

-This article explains everything you should know before buying National Technical Museum Prague tickets.
+This article covers everything you must know before buying tickets to the National Technical Museum in Prague.

 # National Technical Museum tickets